GENERAL

 I created this blog to write about DevOp’s things that keep me occupied.
 These will mainly be solutions to problems for which I had to search and try around for a long time.
 With this I want to achieve that others do not have to search so long for the right solution.
 Maybe, if I find time and motivation, I will also write articles about my work on MediathekView.
 And maybe I will also write articles about frameworks & technologies I am currently busy oneself with.
 And maybe I write articles about frameworks and technologies I’m currently working with.

 The blog itself is made with Jekyll and AsciiDoc.
-It’s hosted on GitHub where you can also find the source: https://github.com/nicklas2751/nicklas2751.github.io Because this don’t allows to send E-Mails on server side, I created a AWS Lambda for the contact form.
+It’s hosted on GitHub where you can also find the source.
+Because this don’t allow to send E-Mails on server side, I created an AWS Lambda for the contact form.

 This is the source of my contact form lambda: